 13.06 The CECC Report 2008 stated that "since January 1, 2007, when the Supreme People's Court resumed its review of death penalty cases to prevent miscarriages of justice and reduce the number of executions in China, the Chinese government reported a 30 percent decrease in the number of death sentences."
-[28a] (p32) According to the Swedish representative to the UN Human Rights Council, cited by Amnesty International in April 2007, more than 80 per cent of the total number of executions in the world took place in China.
-[6h]
+[28a] (p32) On 24 March 2009 The Guardian reported, "The number of executions worldwide increased significantly last year, with China responsible for almost three-quarters of them...
+There were a total of 2,390 executions worldwide in 2008, of which 1,718 or 72% took place in China."
+[41m]